 In stove-top dishes that rely on eggs for moisture, several alternatives work wonderfully.
 Simple ingredients like applesauce, mashed bananas, or ground flax or chia seeds can replace eggs while providing additional flavor.

 For more information on egg-free cooking, check out our vegan baking guide.
-We also offer detailed coverage of every sort of egg substitute.
+For detailed coverage of every sort of egg substitute, see my egg replacer page.

 Egg-Free Cookbooks